LavanyaPremananth/Ice-Cream-Collector-Final/README.md

 2. Use the arrow keys or mouse to control the character and collect ice creams.
 3. Avoid obstacles or challenges that may appear during the game.

+## Features

+- **Ice Cream Collection:** Guide your character to collect as many ice creams as possible.
+- **Obstacle Avoidance:** Dodge obstacles and challenges that may appear on the screen.
+- **Responsive Controls:** Play with ease using arrow keys or mouse controls.
+-
 ## Technologies Used

 - [p5.js](https://p5js.org/) - A JavaScript library for creative coding.